 “It just went by very fast.
 One thing I remember in my mind is that this is a man-driven business, and the women, they had to do it better, longer and invest more time, in order to have some recognition,” Hahn said.
 “Not that the men weren’t good—they were awesome.
-But there was not the presence of woman in that field.
-So, it was every exciting, and it went by very fast.”
+But there was not the presence of a woman in that field.
+So, it was very exciting, and it went by very fast.”

 Hahn worked as a transportation director in both Washington state and Oregon.
 She was the transportation director at Wenatchee Public Schools in Washington for 14 years, retiring from that position three years ago.
 Then she moved to Oregon, where she became the transportation director for Estacada School District.